FuRPE: Learning Full-body Reconstruction from Part Experts: Experiment

 \subsection{Part-only Evaluation}

-\textbf{Body Part Evaluation:} We evaluate the body-part reconstruction performance of the models on 3DPW dataset.
-The evaluation metrics are rocrustes MPJPE and Pelvis MPJPE.
-The results are shown in Table \ref{tab:3dpw}.
-It can be seen that our method not only significantly outperforms previous state-of-the-art full-body reconstruction models, but also outperforms the existing body-only reconstruction method SPIN.
-This demonstrates that our method is excellent in body reconstruction.
-Since our method learns pseudo labels and pseudo features, the body reconstruction ability of the network can be largely improved compared to the baseline.
-In Fig. \ref{fig:3DPW}, we visualize some results of our method and ExPose.
-It can be found that our method obviously performs better than the baseline.
+\textbf{Body Part Evaluation:} We assess the body-part reconstruction performance on the 3DPW dataset using Procrustes MPJPE and Pelvis MPJPE metrics, as shown in Table \ref{tab:3dpw}.
+Our method not only outperforms state-of-the-art full-body models but also excels over the body-centric SPIN method.
+This substantiates our method's superior body reconstruction capabilities, largely fostered by the use of pseudo labels and expert-derived features, thereby significantly improving upon the baseline.

-\textbf{Head Part Evaluation:} We evaluate the head-part reconstruction performance of the models on NoW dataset.
-The evaluation metrics are PA-P2S Median(mm), mean, and std.
-Table \ref{tab:now} shows the experimental results.
-It can be found that our method exceeds all full-body reconstruction methods and achieve comparable performance with existing head-only reconstruction methods.
-More over, we even achieve very close results to the current SOTA method DECA.
-The above analysis demonstrates that our head-reconstruction result is promising.
+\textbf{Head Part Evaluation:} We scrutinize the head-part reconstruction performance on the NoW dataset, utilizing the PA-P2S Median(mm), mean, and standard deviation metrics.
+The empirical results, presented in Table \ref{tab:now}, reveal our method's superiority over all full-body reconstruction techniques, whilst achieving performance on par with specialized head-only reconstruction methodologies.
+Notably, our results closely align with the current state-of-the-art DECA method.
+This empirical evidence underscores the promising nature of our head-reconstruction results.

-\textbf{Hand Part Evaluation:} The hand-part reconstruction performance evaluation results are shown in Table \ref{tab:Freihands}.
-The evaluation metrics are PA-MPJPE(mm), PA-V2V(mm), F@5mm, and F@15mm.
-It can be found that all compared methods achieve similar performance and our method achieves comparable performance with them.
-The reason all methods achieve similar performance may be that the resolution of training images are in a low-resolution, making the model learn less information about hand than body and head.
-In the future, high resolution images are need to be added into the training set and testing set to improve the hand reconstruction performance and benchmark hand reconstruction methods.
+\textbf{Hand Part Evaluation:} Table \ref{tab:Freihands} presents the hand-part reconstruction performance using PA-MPJPE(mm), PA-V2V(mm), F@5mm, and F@15mm metrics.
+All methods, including ours, exhibit similar performance, likely due to the low-resolution of training images limiting the model's learning capacity for hand information.
+Future efforts should focus on incorporating high-resolution images into the training and testing sets to enhance hand reconstruction performance and benchmarking.